-The dozens of hosta clumps have spent flower stems looking dried and tatty (except for Hosta plantaginea, still fresh with scented blooms).
+The dozens of hosta clumps with spent flower stems look dried and tatty (except for Hosta plantaginea, often still fresh with scented blooms).
 I have to be careful about removing these flower stems, too.
-Species hostas and some of the hybrid selections will produce seeds, while others don’t, and the cases require several more weeks of drying before they’re ready to split open.
+Species hostas and some of the hybrid selections will produce seeds, while others don’t, and the seed cases require several more weeks of drying before they’re ready to split open.
 Hosta seeds are relished by cardinals in late September through October.
 It’s quite an event when the seed cases split, with cardinals riding the stems to help spill the seeds.
 Cardinals are accomplished at gleaning seeds from the ground, and spend a month working the hosta beds just before freezeup.
-I usually wait to cut down the hosta flower stems until late November.
+I usually wait to cut down hosta flower stems until late November.

 The huge white cedar that forms a wind barrier in the front garden usually carries heavy seed clusters on branch tips.
 I know cedar waxwings will come for these seeds in late autumn, so any remedial pruning will be put off, perhaps until next spring.
 Species cedar produces brown seed clusters that look like dead foliage and that just inspires me to get out and cut them off.
 But there’s nothing more beautiful than cedar waxwings, and if I want to have their company in the garden, I’ll let those cedar seed cases stay where they are.
 Learning restraint is sometimes the greater part of gardening.